aws-samples/amazon-rds-purpose-built-workshop/README.md

 ## Amazon RDS Purpose Built Workshop

 A tutorial for developers, DBAs and data engineers to get hands-on experience on how to migrate relational data to AWS purpose-built databases such as Amazon DynamoDB, Amazon Aurora using AWS DMS and build data processing applications on top of it.

 # Overview: Working with AWS Purpose-Built databases

 The days of one-size-fits-all, monolithic databases are behind us.
 Database design and management requires a different mindset in AWS when compared to traditional relational database management system (RDBMS) design.
-In this workshop, we will demonstrate on how to leverage  both relational (Amazon Aurora) and non-relational databases (Amazon DynamoDB) that are purpose-built to handle the specific needs of an application. for illustrative purpose, we will leverage a relational schema used by the taxi application.
+In this workshop, we will demonstrate on how to leverage both relational (Amazon Aurora) and non-relational databases (Amazon DynamoDB) that are purpose-built to handle the specific needs of an application.
+For illustrative purpose, we will leverage a relational schema used by the taxi application.

 ## Pre-requisites
 You need to have AWS account with IAM administrator privileges.
 We recommend to deploy the solution for Lab 1 using CloudFormation template while we go through the presentation.
 This is to save your time for walk-through.
 Please complete the following steps to deploy solution.
-The CloudFormation will take about 10 minutes to complete.
+The CloudFormation will take about 15 minutes to complete.

 1. Sign into the AWS Management Console [us-west-2](https://console.aws.amazon.com/console/home?region=us-west-2).